 Talk to me about your shoot day, donned in Gucci.
 The images are beautiful.

 S: “That was amazing.
 It’s funny because Gucci was the first brand name that I bought when ‘Call On Me’ blew up and I made my first money.
 I went and bought a Gucci bag.
-It’s funny now that I’m working with them because they are one of my favourite brands ever, if not my favourite.
+It’s funny now that I’m working with them because they are one of my favorite brands ever, if not my favorite.
 So for the shoot they gave me over 20 outfits to choose from, which was incredible and such a blessing.
 So I went through the clothes with my stylist, Gucci just fit my idea of what I wanted for my shoot.
 I wanted something very 70’s and very androgynous, almost Jimi Hendrix like and that’s what we were going for and Gucci just fits that vibe very well.
 The shoot came together really well.
 It was one of the best days of my life, creatively and visually.
 I couldn’t have asked for more.
 It was a dream.”

 Do you still have that Gucci bag?